xnephilim/blackfury/x/interchainstaking/spec/README.md

   validator selection;
 - **HoldingsAllocation** - proportional zone rewards allocation for asset holdings;
-- **LastEpochHeight** - the height of this chain at the last Quicksilver epoch boundary;
+- **LastEpochHeight** - the height of this chain at the last Blackfury epoch boundary;
 - **Tvl** - the Total Value Locked for this zone (in terms of Atom value);
 - **UnbondingPeriod** - this zone's unbonding period;